 There are also some downsides to debt consolidation that you should consider before taking out a loan.

 1. It won’t solve financial problems on its own

 Consolidating debt does not guarantee that you won’t go into debt again.
-If you have a history of living outside of your means, you might do so again once you feel free of debt.
+If you have a history of living beyond your means, you might do so again once you feel free of debt.
 To help avoid this, make yourself a realistic budget and stick to it.
 You should also start building an emergency fund that can be used to pay for financial surprises so you don’t have to rely on credit cards.

-2. There may be some upfront costs
+2. There may be up-front costs

 Some debt consolidation loans come with fees.
 These may include:

 Before taking out a debt consolidation loan, ask about any and all fees, including those for making late payments or paying your loan off early.

 Takeaway: Do you research and read the fine print carefully when considering debt consolidation loans to make sure you understand their full costs.

 3. You may pay a higher rate

 Your debt consolidation loan could come at a higher rate than what you currently pay on your debts.
 This could happen for a variety of reasons, including your current credit score.